aidatuhcic/a3web/README.md

 - more research done to learn how to perfect the navigation bar

-REBECCA

-Realistic Goal(s):
-  - Create content for services page and locations page
-  - Edit CSS document to include custom CSS for my two pages
-  - Edit nav bar HTML and CSS to improve design
-  - Ensure pages have adequate HTML comments

-Measure(s) of progress:
-  - Functioning Services and Locations pages
-  - HTML comments explaining each section of code

-Due: Dec 8 / 2021

-EVERYONE: add finalized documents to individual GitHub repositories
+everyone: add finalized documents to individual GitHub repositories